From the August '98 Port City Pacers Running Club's newsletter, the PaceLetter

 It's been my experience that in other countries, athletes on the roads garner appreciation and respect from motorists, while in other regions of the US, athletes elicit apathy--few motorists slow down or give a wide berth, but they do seem to go about their business without aiming for you.
 Only in the South, it seems, do drivers actively veer towards athletes on the roads.
 Although, to be fair, Northerners seem to be more prone to throwing projectiles at runners and walkers: I've had numerous beer bottles thrown at me while racewalking in Wisconsin and I once had several "D" batteries whiz by my head during a distance workout in New York's Central Park.
 But given the choice, I'd rather dodge a Duracel than a Dodge any day.

 I've escaped being run over on numerous occasions while living in the South, including one time in LaGrange, GA when the driver actually turned around, drove back up the road, then turned around to try again.
 After I flipped her off (again) she got out of her van to yell at me for walking on the quiet country road where "only cars are supposed to be."
 When I stopped to argue with her she smacked me in the face.
 Better her hand than her bumper I guess, but I actually was hit once (by a car) while training in Ft.
 Lauderdale.
 Luckily, the tiny old woman who plowed into me had slowed down considerably to take an illegal right-on-red (without stopping) so I was only slightly bruised when I wound up on the hood of her diesel behemoth.
 Valiantly navigating her dandelion-yellow Mercedes through town by looking out from under her steering wheel, she never did stop--even after I tore the windshield wiper off the car.
-This would have sparked more of a reaction from an auto Parts Geek than a little old lady.
-Any auto Parts Geek who loves their car would have probably jumped out and started yelling.

 Finally, like so many others, I too have been hit by a car while biking here in Mobile--luckily only the side-view mirror hit me, but the scary part was that the driver clearly saw me, veered towards me, then didn't stop when it was obvious that he had hit me.
 Maybe it's a Southern NASCAR Bubba thing, but it sure seems like people around here believe their cars are supposed to run into things--be it other cars, bicycles or pedestrians.
 Whatever the reason, when out on the roads you can't trust anyone.
 Heed the bicycle safety tips found on page 10, and when running and walking keep the following in mind: